Zero Waste Facility Certification

 Report Issuance and Corrective Action

 Auditor submits report to SCS for technical review.
-SCS submits final report documents to Company.
 Company submits action plan and evidence to close any issued non-conformities.
+SCS submits draft report documents to Company.

 Certification

-Once non-conformities are closed and technical review is complete, SCS will issue a certificate thereby certifying the diversion percentage achievement of the facility.
+Once non-conformities are closed and technical review is complete, SCS will issue a certificate and final report thereby certifying the diversion percentage achievement of the facility.
+SCS can also provide client marketing support.

 Annual Verification Audit